Skip to Main Content

 How long does it take to get a federal student loan?

-The time it takes to process a federal student loan depends on several factors but typically ranges from a few weeks to a couple of months.
 Here's a closer look at each step in the process and how long you can expect it to take:

-Submitting the FAFSA: Less than an hour
+FAFSA submission: Less than an hour

-The FAFSA itself takes less than an hour to complete, and starting with the 2025-26 award year, the process is more streamlined thanks to the new IRS Data Retrieval Tool (DRT).
+The FAFSA takes less than an hour to complete, and starting with the 2026-27 award year, the process is more streamlined thanks to the new IRS Data Retrieval Tool (DRT).
 This allows you to directly transfer tax return data from the IRS to your FAFSA, eliminating the need to manually input financial information.
 In previous years, you might have had to provide a copy of your or your parents' tax returns to your school.

 FAFSA processing: 1 to 10 days